-The SAT recently issued its fourth annual APA Report, which includes an introduction to China's APA program, the implementation procedures and related forms, and the recent development of the APA practice in China, together with a statistical survey of China's APA program for the period from 1 January 2005 to 31 December 2012.
-The document titled China Advanced Pricing Arrangement Annual Report, published in December 2012.
+The SAT recently issued its fifth annual APA Report, which includes an introduction to China's APA program, the implementation procedures and related forms, and the recent development of the APA practice in China, together with a statistical survey of China's APA program for the period from 1 January 2005 to 31 December 2013.
+The document titled China Advanced Pricing Arrangement Annual Report, published in December 2013.
 An APA refers to an arrangement whereby an enterprise applies in advance to negotiate and reach agreement with the tax authorities in respect of the transfer pricing methods and corresponding calculation methods to be applied to its related party transactions for future years in accordance with the arm’s length principle.
-An APA may be categorised as unilateral, bilateral or multilateral based on the number of competent authorities involved in the APA.
+An APA may be categorized as unilateral, bilateral or multilateral based on the number of competent authorities involved in the APA.

 By issuing a periodical disclosure of the developments of its APA program, the SAT hopes to achieve strengthened cooperation with the taxpayers, as well as a higher degree of transparency for the regulations within the PRC and guidelines for their application.
 It underscores the SAT’s interest in further developing and enhancing its APA program.